How To Choose The Best Thermometer For Your Deep Frying

 As we always stress at ThermoWorks, temperature is everything.
 But that doesn’t mean you don’t need a timer, too.
 The built-in timer can remind you to check temperatures, add ingredients, or prepare the dipping sauce.

-You can also use the Smoke dual-channel thermometer, which works with the Pro-series® probes.
+You can also use the Smoke dual-channel thermometer, which is compatible with the Pro-series probes.
 If you want something with a more prominent‘ engine,’ you can try a ThermaQ thermometer with its dual-channel thermonuclear probes (the Chef Alarm and Smoke use thermostat sensors) and get accuracy down to ±0.7°F (0.4°C).

-Why don’t we recommend these for the best frying thermometer?
+Why don’t we recommend these as the best frying thermometer?
 Neither features a timer, and both are costlier than the Chef Alarm.

 So the combination of convenience and an excellent price is another reason it’s our top pick for deep frying.
 So there you’ve got it.
 This is our case for ChefAlam because it is the best deep-fry thermometer on the market.
 You’ll get great results every time.